 True to her mantra, Fercho generously shares her artistic talent.
 Beginning in 2012, she has donated annually to the Wine & Food Festival live auction.
 Fercho applies oil paints in the impasto style, creating a three-dimensional effect with thick layers using brushes and painting knives.
 Her vibrant, energetic works spark emotion in viewers, and her beautiful pieces are a highlight festival guests look forward to each May.

 “The most successful and happy people are the ones who give the most,” Fercho said.

 With the COVID-19 pandemic forcing the cancellation of Wine & Food Festival 2020, Fercho presented an idea to continue her support of MSU Billings student scholarships.
-An online auction of three of her original pieces is the result of Fercho’s commitment to pay it forward, and 100 percent of the auction proceeds will benefit the Wine & Food Festival scholarship lot.
+An online auction of three of her original pieces results from Fercho’s commitment to pay it forward, and 100 percent of the auction proceeds will benefit the Wine & Food Festival scholarship lot.
 Bid to own one of her incredible works of art Oct.
 17 through Nov.
-8, 2020 at www.mbauction.com, and see the pieces in person at North Acre Real Estate in Billings through October.
+8, 2020, at www.mbauction.com, and see the pieces in person at North Acre Real Estate in Billings through October.